hbctraining/scRNA-seq/lessons/09_merged_SC_marker_identification.md

 <img src="../img/SC_umap.png" width="800">
 </p>

-Remember that we had the following questions from the clustering analysis:
+**Remember that we had the following questions from the clustering analysis**:

-1. What are the cell type identities of clusters 7 and 20?
+*1. What are the cell type identities of clusters 7 and 20?*
-2. Do the clusters corresponding to the same cell types have biologically meaningful differences?
-Are there subpopulations of these cell types?
+*2. Do the clusters corresponding to the same cell types have biologically meaningful differences?
+Are there subpopulations of these cell types?*
-3. Can we acquire higher confidence in these cell type identities by identifying other marker genes for these clusters?
+*3. Can we acquire higher confidence in these cell type identities by identifying other marker genes for these clusters?*

 There are a few different types of marker identification that we can explore using Seurat to get to the answer of these questions.
 Each with their own benefits and drawbacks: